Octahedral developing of knot complement II: Ptolemy coordinates and applications: Ptolemy coordinates for an octahedral decomposition

-We use the same loops $\gamma_1,\gamma_2,\gamma_3 \in \pi_1(M)$ in Section \ref{sec:four} to compute $\rho$-equivariance relations for a decoration $\Dtilde$.
-When $v_0 \neq \infty$, a computation will be exactly same as in Section \ref{sec:four}, so the $\rho$-equivariance relations also result in the same as in the equations \eqref{eqn:eqv1} and \eqref{eqn:eqv3} except that $\Lambda$ is now given by
+We use the same loops $\gamma_1,\gamma_2,\gamma_3 \in \pi_1(M)$ in Section \ref{sec:four} to compute the $\rho$-equivariance relations on decoration $\Dcal$.
+If $v_0 \neq \infty$, the computation would be exactly the same as in Section~\ref{sec:four}.
+The $\rho$-equivariance relations result in the same relations~\eqref{eqn:eqv1} and \eqref{eqn:eqv3} except that $\Lambda$ is now expressed as